Kayah State: 1988–2021

+Post-2021

+In the context of the ongoing post-coup civil war, on 7 November 2023, the Karenni National People's Liberation Front, Karenni Army, and Karenni Nationalities Defence Force launched a military offensive known as Operation 1107 against the ruling State Administration Council junta.
+An additional offensive, known as Operation 1111, started on 11 November 2023 with the aim of capturing Loikaw.

+In an interview with The Irrawaddy on 28 November, the KNDF's deputy commander-in-chief Marwi (မာဝီက) claimed that the anti-junta forces controlled 80% of Kayah state and had control over half of Loikaw, where an interim Karenni state government was being established to replace the junta installed state government which had collapsed.

 Demographics

+In 2014, Kayah State had a population of 286,627.

+Ethnic makeup

-Ethnographers classify anywhere from seven to ten ethnic groups (not including ethnic sub-groups) as native to Kayah State.
-In addition, Shan, Intha, and Bamar live in the north and Pa-O in surrounding hills.
+The Karenni make up the majority of Kayah State's population, but significant minorities of Bamar, Shan and Karen also inhabit the state.
+The Shan, Intha, and Bamar live in the north and Pa-O in surrounding hills.
 Each group is also known by more than one name.
-Clearly, ethnicity in Kayah State is a complex issue, made more complex by the current political situation.
-According to the 1983 census conducted by United Nations and the Burmese government, the Kayah composed 56.12%, while Bamar (17.58%), Shan (16.66%), Karen (6.45%), mixed races (2.08%), and other groups formed minorities.
+Clearly, ethnicity in Kayah State is a complex issue, made more complex by decolonisation and post-independence politics.
+According to the 1983 census conducted by United Nations and the Burmese government, the Kayah State composed 56.12%, while Bamar (17.58%), Shan (16.66%), Karen (6.45%), mixed races (2.08%), and other groups formed minorities.
 Ethnolinguists distinguish the following linguistic groups in Kayah State: